 Number of Drivers Covered

 Personal auto insurance policies require you list the person who drives the car most often, also known as the primary driver, as well as any occasional drivers.
-In a commercial setting, any number of different people employed by the company could potentially drive the vehicle.
+In a commercial setting, any number of different people employed by the agency could potentially drive the vehicle.
 The result is commercial insureds don’t have to list every driver by name, but will pay a higher premium as a result.

 Ladder racks, toolboxes, plow blades, and other items attached to your vehicle may be covered after an accident if you have a commercial car insurance policy on the vehicle.
 Personal auto insurance, however, may not cover these items if the vehicle and equipment are clearly used for business purposes.